puntofisso/data.europa.eu-eutwinnings/README.md

 # data.europa.eu-eutwinnings
-Porting EU Twinnings to data.europa.eu
+Porting EU Twinnings to data.europa.eu.

-# General
+*The documentation below relates to the old version and is not current*.
-This project was created for the EU Datathon 2020.
-It is an MVP, currently online at [eu-twinnings.site](http://eu-twinnings.site).
+This project was originally created for the EU Datathon 2020 as a MVP, currently online at [eu-twinnings.site](http://eu-twinnings.site).
 The project collects data from Eurostat and calculates a similarity matrix between all the NUTS3 regions of Europe.
 For more information on NUTS3 and to explore the database, see the [Eurostat](https://ec.europa.eu/eurostat/data/database) website.
 This README explains how to regenerate the data and set up the website.

 The NUTS area are roughly as follows: